VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 know their stuff because their IDEs seem to always be rated among the best available for each one.
 Clion is no exception there.
 It is more closely integrated with CMake than QtCreator.
-It has better completion and more awareness of how the project should related to the CMakeLists.
+It has better completion and more awareness of how the project should relate to the CMakeLists.
 It is definitely worth a check.
 From what I understand, JetBrains puts a lot of value in making sure their IDE is helpful in getting tons of code refactoring done easy.
 Things like adding inheritance on the fly, renaming